Elegant Coddled Eggs. Can I just say, "Downton Abbey"? You will feel elegant eating Coddled Eggs.

 Coddle yourself with Elegant Coddled Eggs.

-Don here, telling you about a brilliant way to make eggs—Elegant Coddled Eggs.
+Don here, telling you about a brilliant way to make eggs, Elegant Coddled Eggs.
 They look and taste divine.
 And they are simple to make.
 (Almost as simple as Soft Boiled Eggs.)
 With a few modifications, this recipe can be a South Beach Diet recipe.
 South Beach works great for me when I want to shed a few pounds.
-Lois is not a fan of diets (and you can read about it here), but she’s willing to go along with my request.
-So, to modify this recipe, use Canadian bacon (affiliate link) instead of regular bacon.
+Lois is not a fan of diets, but she's willing to go along with my request.

 Here's my story of coddled eggs.
 Many years ago, my in laws used to make Coddled Eggs when my first wife and I came to visit.
 They were delicious and always made us feel cared for.
 I don't know whatever happened to the egg coddlers.